 |Legend has it that when God had created the world he called all the people together and gave each people a piece of land to live.
 The Kyrgyz, however, did not appear as they had fallen asleep.
 When they woke up, they were shocked to discover that all the land had been given away and that nothing was left.
 They went to God and beseeched Him to give them a piece of land also.
 So God looked around, over the whole world, but could not find a piece of land which He had not already given away.
 Finally He said “All the land has already been allocated, except for one small piece.
 That piece is so beautiful however that I wanted to keep it for Myself, but I will give it to you.”
 And that piece of land now is called Kyrgyzstan.

-Kyrgyzstan is one of nature’s most beautiful creations and still one of the best kept secrets in the world.
+Kyrgyzstan is a most beautiful gift from nature and yet still remains relatively unknown.
 Come and discover the secret with us – nobody knows it better.

 Back in 1998 we, Elmira and Samira (two Kyrgyz sisters), conceived and created Ecotour.
 When we created Ecotour there were three over-riding principles that we adopted, and these principles are still paramount today.